jmcantrell/btrfs-snapshots/README.md

 ## Configuration

 Example configuration files are located at `/usr/share/btrfs-snapshots`.
-That location and other detailed below might be different depending on how it was installed.
+That location and others detailed below might be different depending on how it was installed.

 ### Subvolume Profiles